-Have you recently come home at the end of the day, and realised you were living on autopilot.
-You did not breathe properly (or focus on breathing at all) and were not aware of yourself?
+Have you recently come home at the end of the day and realised you were living on autopilot?
+You did not breathe properly (or focus on breathing at all) and were not aware of yourself.
 You are not alone.

 It happens to a lot of us.
 We get so deeply connected to our daily routines, so fixated on what’s next on our to-do list that we disconnect from ourselves.
 We forget to stop and smell the roses, so to speak.

-What is mindfulness
+What is mindfulness?

 Mindfulness is a topic that receives mixed reactions.
 Some people dismiss it entirely, others are curious, and some mistake it for something it’s not (“Oh, I’m not a spiritual or religious person so this isn’t for me”).

 Mindfulness means paying attention to the present moment or, in other words, “the focus on being intensely aware of what you’re sensing and feeling at every moment without interpretation or judgement“.
 That means living in the now, not worrying about the future or fixating on the past.

-Benefits of mindfulness
+Benefits of mindfulness meditation

 The practice of mindfulness has been around for thousands of years with roots in Buddhist meditation.
 It entered the Western mainstream in the 1970s when professor Jon Kabat-Zinn developed the “Mindfulness-Based Stress Reduction” (MBSR) program at the University of Massachusetts Medical Centre.

 Since then, several recent research studies have linked mindfulness practices to a staggering collection of health benefits.

 Sounds good but still impossible?
-Our minds are not used to slowing down and it seems to be hard to just “switch off” and be aware.
+Our minds are not used to slowing down, and it seems to be hard to just “switch off” and be aware.
 Right?

 How to be mindful in everyday life

 There is another part of our mind that can turn in and observe itself.
-When you watch your thoughts you give yourself a more objective standpoint and can more easily deal with negative or stressful feelings.
+When you watch your thoughts, you give yourself a more objective standpoint and can more easily deal with negative or stressful feelings.